A few minutes of stretching won’t cut it. Improve your results and help avoid injury with this five-move routine.

 Whether you’re taking a group fitness class or exercising on your own, it’s tempting to jump right into the “work” part of your workout.
 Bad idea.

-Warming up is a crucial part of any workout—aerobic or strength, says Sabrena Jo, a senior exercise scientist with the American Council on Exercise.
+Warming up is a crucial part of any workout—aerobic or strength, says Sabrena Jo, director of science and research content at the American Council on Exercise.
 “It’s especially important for older adults because sudden vigorous work can put extra stress on your heart.”
 Plus, warming up can help prevent injury and even improve your performance at the gym.

 Unfortunately, a few toe touches won’t cut it.
 An effective warmup should take about 10 to 15 minutes, Jo says, adding that people with arthritis or a heart condition may need a little more time.
-Aim to break a sweat during your warmup, which ensures you’ve elevated your body’s core temperature and effectively prepared your muscles, says Andia Winslow, a certified trainer and coach.
+Aim to break a sweat during your warmup, which ensures you’ve elevated your body’s core temperature and effectively prepared your muscles, says Andia Winslow, a certified fitness trainer.

 The ideal warmup includes something called a dynamic stretch series, Winslow says.
 The goal with dynamic stretches is to replicate the same moves you’ll do in your workout, helping your body and central nervous system prepare for the real work ahead.
 Static stretches, where you hold a stretch for a certain period of time, should be saved for your cooldown, Jo says.